wp-insider/simple-membership/simple-membership/readme.txt

 - Updated the French language translation file.
 - Updated the Spanish language translation file.
 - Added Czech language translation to the plugin.
 The translation was submitted by Novakovska Eva.
-- Added Finish language translation to the plugin.
+- Added Finnish language translation to the plugin.
 The translation was submitted by Lars Timberg.
 - The password field in the edit profile page has been changed to a "password" type field.

 = 3.4.7 =